 I’m an electrical engineer by degree, a software writer by trade.
-Since my introduction to a Commodore Pet computer in the 6th grade, I’ve loved computers, engineering, and programming.
+Since my introduction to a Commodore Pet computer in the 6th grade, I’ve loved computers, engineering, and programming, I also love video games that I play with the use of csgo boosting services online.
 I grew up reading every issue of Discover magazine and tons of science fiction.

 INFO System Brochure

 In the mid-90’s, I worked at 3M on a project called the 3M INFO (INtegrated Fleet Operations) System.
 The INFO system was a fleet management system for metro transit authorities.
 It involved a suite of Windows applications (my primary responsibility) for scheduling, tracking, mapping, and reporting of all bus locations and statuses.
 This was accomplished by the the installation of remote computers on each bus containing an integrated GPS, cell phone, and wireless LAN.
 Each remote computer periodically communicated back its location to a central server at the transit center.